dgoffredo/picoro/README.md

     client.
 - [#include <picoro/debug.h>][19] defines `debug`, which is a wrapper around `printf` in debug builds, and a no-op in release builds.
-- [#include <picoro/drivers/scd4x.h>][20] is a driver for the Sensirion SCD40 and SCD41 CO₂ sensors.
+- [#include <picoro/drivers/sensirion/scd4x.h>][20] is a driver for the Sensirion SCD40 and SCD41 CO₂ sensors.
 It defines `struct sensirion::SCD4x`, whose member functions can be `co_await`ed to interact with the sensor.
+- [#include <picoro/drivers/sensirion/sht3x.h>][26] is a driver for the Sensirion SHT33 temperature and humidity sensor.
+It defines `struct sensirion::SHT3x`, whose member function can be `co_await`ed to obtain a measurement from the sensor.
 - [#include <picoro/drivers/dht22.h>][24] is a driver for the DHT22 (a.k.a.
   AM2302) temperature and humidity sensor.
 It defines `class dht22::Driver`, from which `class dht22::Sensor` instances can be made.  `dht22::Sensor` has